Table of Contents

 Anecdotal evidence

-Collecting the evidence in an informal manner and relying entirely on personal testimony is termed as Anecdotal evidence.
+Informally collecting the evidence and relying entirely on personal testimony is termed as Anecdotal evidence.
 A writer often uses personal anecdotes.

 Hence, it helps the writer to support an argument and to make themselves appear more credible.